thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * the "Certification Reference" claim syntax changed from EAN-13 to EAN-13+5 (see
   {{sec-certification-reference}}).

-Unless compatibility with existing infrastructure is a concern, attesters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with the claim keys specified in this document.
+Unless compatibility with existing infrastructure is a concern, Attesters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with the claim keys specified in this document.

-To simplify the transition to the token format described in this document it is RECOMMENDED that verifiers (e.g., PSA Attestation Verifiers) accept tokens encoded according to the old profile (`PSA_IOT_PROFILE_1`) as well as to the new profile (`tag:psacertified.org,2023:psa#tfm`), at least for the time needed to their devices to upgrade.
+To simplify the transition to the token format described in this document it is RECOMMENDED that Verifiers accept tokens encoded according to the old profile (`PSA_IOT_PROFILE_1`) as well as to the new profile (`tag:psacertified.org,2023:psa#tfm`), at least for the time needed to their devices to upgrade.